-- 40. Where the Fitness to Practise Panel decides that the student's training towards the award of a professional qualification should be terminated, the outcome will be conveyed in writing by the Chair of the Panel to the student, the Social Work Programme Director and the Chair of the Sub-board of Examiners, who in turn will recommend to the College Board of Examiners either that the student's registration with the College must be terminated for failing to satisfy the requirements to proceed on the programme, or that the student must be required to transfer onto an alternative programme at the College which does not lead to a professional qualification, provided such an appropriate alternative exists.
+- 40. Where the Fitness to Practise Panel decides that the student's training towards the award of a professional qualification should be terminated, the outcome will be conveyed in writing by the Chair of the Panel to the student, the Programme Lead and the School Progression and Awards Board who will, in consultation with the Chair of the Department Assessment Board, approve either that the student's registration with the College must be terminated for failing to satisfy the requirements to proceed on the programme, or that the student must be required to transfer onto an alternative programme at the College which does not lead to a professional qualification, provided such an appropriate alternative exists.
 The student will be notified of the right to appeal under the terms set out below.
-The professional body will be notified of the outcome by the Programme Director once the period for any appeal to be lodged has elapsed. - 41.
-Where the Fitness to Practise Panel decides that the student's training should not be terminated, the outcome will be conveyed in writing by the Chair of the Panel to the student and the Programme Director, who will then determine, in consultation with relevant parties, an appropriate way for the student to resume the programme. - 42.
+The professional body will be notified of the outcome by the Programme Lead once the period for any appeal to be lodged has elapsed. - 41.
+Where the Fitness to Practise Panel decides that the student's training should not be terminated, the outcome will be conveyed in writing by the Chair of the Panel to the student and the Programme Lead, who will then determine, in consultation with relevant parties, an appropriate way for the student to resume the programme. - 42.
 Where the Fitness to Practise Panel decides not to terminate the student's training, but nonetheless agrees that there are concerns which must be addressed, it may recommend clear targets for change on the part of the student, together with specific criteria against which his/her achievement will be measured, and an appropriate deadline.
 Failure to meet these targets may result in termination of a student's training.
 The student may also be asked to interrupt his/her training for an agreed period of time.
-The requirements of the Fitness to Practise Panel will be conveyed in writing by the Chair of the Panel to the student and the Programme Director.
-The Programme Director will be responsible for monitoring the student's progress and will notify the Chair of the Panel once the targets set for the student have been met.
-In the event of the student failing to meet the requisite targets, the Programme Director will be responsible for referring the matter back to the Chair of the Panel for further consideration, which may include the reconvening of the Fitness to Practise Panel.
+The requirements of the Fitness to Practise Panel will be conveyed in writing by the Chair of the Panel to the student and the Programme Lead.
+The Programme Lead will be responsible for monitoring the student's progress and will notify the Chair of the Panel once the targets set for the student have been met.
+In the event of the student failing to meet the requisite targets, the Programme Lead will be responsible for referring the matter back to the Chair of the Panel for further consideration, which may include the reconvening of the Fitness to Practise Panel.
 The reconvened Fitness to Practise Panel may subsequently decide that the student's training towards the award of a professional qualification should be terminated. - 43.
-The consequences of any findings of the Panel for the programme as a whole will be determined by the Sub-board of examiners according to the College's regulations.
+The consequences of any findings of the Panel for the programme as a whole will be determined by the School Progression and Awards Board according to the College's regulations.